 We (the research team and authors) consisted of: seven first-year CEDS within a counselor education and supervision doctorate of philosophy (Ph.D.) program at a large southeastern university, a professor within the counselor education and supervision program who assumed the role of the internal auditor and facilitated the focus group for the first-year cohort (i.e., the research team), and an associate professor, in counselor education and supervision, who fulfilled the role of the external auditor and was not involved in data collection and analysis.
-We varied in ages from mid 20’s to late 50’s, consisted of four female students, three male students, and two male faculty members, and are all Caucasian.
+We ranged in age from mid 20s to late 50s and consisted of four female students, three male students and two male faculty members, and we are all Caucasian.
 Five members of the research team conducted focus groups, while all members contributed to analyzing the data with the exception of the external auditor.
-A Master’s level student, not associated with the data collection or analysis, transcribed the focus group data from an audio format.
+A master’s-level student, not associated with the data collection or analysis, transcribed the focus group data from an audio format.

 Positionality and Trustworthiness

-The participants were first, second and third year CEDS enrolled in a counselor education and supervision Ph.D. program at a large research university in the southeastern United States who were recruited and selected to participate based on purposive criterion (i.e., enrolled as a doctoral student in the counselor education program) through campus email.
-The doctoral program in counselor education and supervision program from which the participants were recruited is a fulltime, three year program that employs a cohort model and awards the Ph.D. degree (Paisley et al., 2010).
+The participants were first-, second- and third-year CEDS enrolled in a counselor education and supervision Ph.D. program at a large research university in the southeastern United States.
+They were recruited and selected to participate based on purposive criteria (i.e., enrolled as a doctoral student in the counselor education program) through campus email.
+The doctoral program in counselor education and supervision from which the participants were recruited is a fulltime, three-year program that employs a cohort model and awards Ph.D. degrees (Paisley et al., 2010).
 Criterion-based selection was utilized to ensure participants had similar experiences and commonalities within their doctoral program and to capture the variety of research interests, skill levels and clinical experience among the three years (Creswell, 2007).
-Though CQR is a qualitative analysis focused on producing results which illustrate the participants’ life experience related to the phenomenon investigated, CQR methodology does suggest a sample size of at least three cases in order to perform the cross-analysis during the data analysis process.
+Although CQR is a qualitative analysis focused on producing results that illustrate the participants’ life experience related to the phenomenon investigated, CQR methodology does suggest a sample size of at least three cases in order to perform the cross-analysis during the data analysis process.
 A total of 18 CEDS agreed to participate with fellow cohort members in a focus group designated by year, which was an appropriate sample size for CQR (Hays & Wood, 2011).
 The first-year cohort included seven focus group participants (100% of the first-year CEDS population at this university) consisting of four Caucasian females and three Caucasian males.
 The second-year cohort included eight focus group participants (78% of the second-year population) with two Caucasian females, one African-American female, one Asian male, and four Caucasian males.
 Finally, the third-year CEDS cohort included four focus group participants (67% of the third-year population) comprised of two African-American females, one Asian female, and one Caucasian male.

-The open-ended questions were: (a) Describe your experience of transitioning from counselor to counselor-educator-in-training? (b) I am going to name several different experiences you have had so far during your doctoral program (clinical work with clients, conducting research, teaching, supervising students, service to the profession, attending or presenting at conferences, interviews with faculty members in your initial doctoral class, cohort membership).
-Please identify or talk about things that happened in any of these arenas that helped you think of yourself as a counselor educator, (c) What other experiences have you had that resonated with you that affected your development as a counselor educator?, (d) What pivotal moments (or critical incidents such as important conversations or successes) have you experienced that have helped to form your identity as a counselor educator?, and (e) Can you talk about any experiences that have created doubts about adopting the identity of a counselor educator?
+The open-ended questions were: (a) Describe your experience of transitioning from counselor to counselor-educator-in-training? (b) I am going to name several different experiences you have had so far during your doctoral program (i.e., clinical work with clients, conducting research, teaching, supervising students, service to the profession, attending or presenting at conferences, interviews with faculty members in your initial doctoral class, cohort membership).
+Please identify or talk about things that happened in any of these arenas that helped you think of yourself as a counselor educator. (c) What other experiences have you had that resonated with you that affected your development as a counselor educator? (d) What pivotal moments (or critical incidents such as important conversations or successes) have you experienced that have helped to form your identity as a counselor educator? and, (e) Can you talk about any experiences that have created doubts about adopting the identity of a counselor educator?

 Figure 1.
 Data analysis flow chart of the process of analyzing each domain.